-The third plan is the Linamar Growth Bonus Program.
+The Linamar Growth Bonus Program was an annual incentive plan that was in place for several years, including the 2016 and 2017 fiscal reporting periods.
+The Program was discontinued for the 2018 fiscal year.
 For financial performance under this program in 2017, a potential bonus of 25% of base salary was payable to an individual based on attainment of an annual growth of 20% or more on the Company's net earnings for all NEOs.
-In 2017, sales were up 9.0%, operating earnings up 1.6% and net earnings up 5.2% relative to 2016, therefore, there was no growth bonus paid for 2017's performance.
+In 2017, sales were up 9.0%, operating earnings up 1.6% and net earnings up 5.2% relative to 2016, therefore, there was no growth bonus paid for 2017's performance.19

 NEO Year Growth Bonus Program

+Frank Hasenfratz 2018 Program Replaced By Landing Bonus

-Frank Hasenfratz 2017 \$ -
+2017 \$ -

 2016 \$89,213

-2015 \$111,516
+Linda Hasenfratz 2018 Program Replaced By Landing Bonus

-Linda Hasenfratz 2017 \$ -
+2017 \$ -

 2016 \$123,686

-2015 \$151,460

-Jim Jarrell 2017 \$ -
+Jim Jarrell 2018 Program Replaced By Landing Bonus

+2017 \$-

 2016 \$96,114

-2015 \$116,554

-Dale Schneider 2017 \$65,014
+Dale Schneider 2018 Program Replaced By Landing Bonus

+2017 \$ - 20

-2016 \$63,788
+2016 \$63,788 21

-2015 \$78,111

-Ken McDougall 2017 \$ -
+Ken McDougall 2018 Program Replaced By Landing Bonus

+2017 \$-

 2016 \$59,410

-2015 \$72,100

-The Company bases each of the Corporate and Group Profit, Stepping Stool and Growth Bonus Programs on a preset percentage related to a calculated number based on actual results.
-The Stepping Stool and Growth Bonus Programs have specific targets, and when met, trigger the bonus payment.
-Note that the Profit Bonus does not have a target and simply
+The Company bases each of the Corporate and Group Profit, Stepping Stool and Landing Bonus Programs on a preset percentage related to a calculated number based on actual results.
+The Stepping Stool and Landing Bonus Programs have specific targets, and when met, trigger the bonus payment.
+Note that the Profit Bonus does not have a target and simply drives off of bonusable earnings achieved.
+The resultant bonus payouts are simply the amount of that calculation.
+These are true performance-based incentives.
+There is no discretion in the amounts earned as they tie directly back to the performance achieved by the Corporation during the period for which the incentives are earned.